| | |

 Harley Russell Route 66

 Driving Route 66 through Illinois, Missouri, Kansas, and Oklahoma, we had seen plenty of picture-perfect Americana towns, but we also saw our share of ghost towns.
-Many depended on tourism from 66ers and when the road changed course, it left local businesses with little to get by.
-The only reason we turned on the main street of Erick, OK is because we were gobsmacked by its sheer desolation.
+Many depended on tourism from the 66ers, and when the road changed course, it left local businesses with little to get by.
+The only reason we turned onto the main street of Erick, OK, is because we were gobsmacked by its sheer desolation.
 Most of the nineteenth-century storefronts with grand display windows were either covered with cobwebs or plywood.
 Though just when we thought this town had nothing left, we saw the Sandhills Curiosity Shop, shimmering with vintage motor oil and cola signs.

 We hopped out to take a few pictures, and then the screen door swung open.
 “Welcome to the Redneck Capital of the World,” said a guy in denim overalls, gray beard down to his chest, and a few front teeth.
 “C’mon in!”
-We entered and it was packed with even more retro signs, auto parts, musical instruments, and photos.
+We entered, and it was packed with even more retro signs, auto parts, musical instruments, and photos.
 This had to be the mother of all Route 66 antique shops—but nothing was for sale.
 It’s Harley Russell’s personal collection and decor for “The Mediocre Music Makers Studio.”
-Back in 1999, Harley and his wife Annabelle were in their former health food shop, just messing around on their guitars when a passerby asked if he could bring some people over to listen.
-They said sure, and a bus-load of foreign tourists walked in.
-With a mix of being their quirky selves and hamming it up with a little Redneck shock-and-awe, they gave their first performance to Route 66 travelers–of what would become thousands.

-Though in 2020, with COVID-19 blocking international travel, Harley barely had any visitors and was looking for a little company.
 He put a beer in our hands and showed us his late wife Annabelle’s hand-drawn welcome signs, photos of his guests having a raucous time, and gifts from the countless nationalities that visited Sandhills.
 After an hour of hang-time (laden with his redneck schtick and smack talk), we headed out and noticed one last plaque on the wall, it read “2020 Oklahoma Route 66 Hall of Fame” with the names Harley & Annabelle Russell engraved in gold.
 We realized we were among a celebrity and that he deserved every bit of his claim to fame.

 Oklahoma Route 66 Road Trip Stops